The Iranian Left and Tudeh Communist Party

 “…a hero of the Islamic movement … if he is killed, like any other POW, he is a martyr at the hands of infidels”

-It is here where we are obliged to again the Tudeh as expostualted in our discussion with the Ferqeh Democrat. ,In the late 1950s Iranian Tudeh members in Baku
+It is here where we are obliged to again address the Tudeh as expostulated in our discussion with the Ferqeh Democrat.
+In the late 1950s Iranian Tudeh members in Baku:

 “…invited everyone to a toast in honor of the Turkmenchai treaty of 1828, which relinquished parts of the Caucasus to [Imperial Czarist] Russia” (direct quote from Behrooz, 2000, pp.145).

 This is indeed astounding as the Treaty of Turkmenchai is one of the most humiliating treaties ever signed by Iran in her entire history.
 Iran was forced to cede to Russia its historical lands in the Caucasus.
 Here we have Iranian Communists and separatists congratulating the Russians for their imperialism and conquests against their very own homeland!
-This action is so extreme that not even other members of the Iranian left would dare engage in it.
+This action is so extreme that not even other members of the Iranian left would not dare engage in it.

 Taking arms against the Iranian state: The MEK

 One movement of note is the Mujaheddin-Khalq or MEk or MKO.
 The MEK’s ideology blends Islamism (or pan-Islamism) with elements of Leftist and Communist thinking.
-The organization produced much literature attacking the history and civilizational legacy of Iran.
+The organization produced much literature attacking the history and civilization legacy of Iran.
 The organization is also known for having conducted terrorist actions against unarmed civilians.
 Note that this organization has also murdered unarmed Americans residing in Iran during the 1970s.

 The MEK has very few supporters along the entirety of Iran’s popular and political spectrum (both inside Iran and in the diaspora).
 Despite their low popularity and their history as a violent cult-like terrorist organization, Western lobbies continue to court the MEK.

--ايران – تهران – آوريل 1979 – اشرف ربيعي يكي از رهبران سازمان مجاهدين خلق ايران در حال تمرين تيراندازي در نزديكي پايتخت-Ms. Ashraf Rabii one the leaders of the MEK organization engaged in shooting practice with a G-3 automatic rifle near Tehran in 1979.
+ايران – تهران – آوريل 1979 – اشرف ربيعي يكي از رهبران سازمان مجاهدين خلق ايران در حال تمرين تيراندازي در نزديكي پايتختMs.
+Ashraf Rabii one the leaders of the MEK organization engaged in shooting practice with a G-3 automatic rifle near Tehran in 1979.
 While many blame the extreme religious right, it was also organizations like the MEK who insisted that non-Iranian issues such as the Palestine question be forced into Iranian politics.
 Many leftist activists also insisted in 1978-1979 that the ancient Lion and Sun symbol بررسی اجمالی نشان شیر و خورشید ایرانbe removed from the Iranian national flag.
 Today, the vast majority of Iranian youth reject the relevance of pan-Islamism or Palestine to Iran.

 “…a Dokhtar-Amoo [paternal female cousin] who is my age and became a Mojahed MKO during the time of the revolution!
 Farahnaz, later went to Iraq and became a tank driver of Rajavi and got shot during an operation!
-I never forget in 1978 when I got angry with her xxxx left wing thoughts when she said :we must close our door to America as we “belong” to Soviet Union
+I never forget in 1978 when I got angry with her xxxx left wing thoughts when she said: we must close our door to America as we “belong” to Soviet Union

-The primary reason why the Iranian Left and especially the Tudeh Iranian Communist Party has been biased if not outright hostile towards Iran’s historical legacy has to do with its chief source of inpiration and support: the primarily Persophobic Communist Party of the former Soviet Union.
+The primary reason why the Iranian Left and especially the Tudeh Iranian Communist Party has been biased if not outright hostile towards Iran’s historical legacy has to do with its chief source of inspiration and support: the primarily Persophobic Communist Party of the former Soviet Union.

 Video showing an Iranian, Massoud Rajavi shaking hands with an avowed Persophobic pan-Arabist, the late Saddam Hussein.
 Interestingly, the above video (which is apparently politically motivated) portrays Saddam Hussein in a very positive light – no reference is made to Saddam’s genocidal practices or his Persophobic ideology.
 Mr. Rajavi and his organization, the Mujaheddin-Khalq or MEk or MKO, a Marxist-Islamist organization, supported Saddam Hussein’s army against his fellow countrymen during the Iran-Iraq war.
 Reports have also surfaced that the MKO assisted Saddam’’s forces in their chemical weapons attacks against Iranian troops and civilians.
 Anti-Iranism is nothing new among select members of the Iranian left and Communists.
 Few realize that certain members of the Iranian Communist Party, the Tudeh actually congratulated the Russians in the 1950s for their forcible conquests of Iranian territory in the Caucasus during the early 19th century.

-How the Soviet Union promoted Persophia
+How the Soviet Union promoted Persophobia

 The Soviet Union went to great pains to extinguish the Persian cultural legacy as outlined in two articles by Tajikestanweb, namely The Axed Persian Identity Part I (see Persian translation in Shahrbaraz BlogThe Axed Persian Identity Part II and The Axed Persian Identity Part III.
 These essays provide a number of interesting academic and well-researched references that expose the former Soviet regime’s attempts in de-Iranianizing Central Asia, in this case Tajikestan.
 The article notes that: